GrahamCobb/tidy-inbox-imap/README.md

 A check procedure can be specified to allow perl code to determine if the check passes.
-This has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by the list of message ids (this is the same arguments as a filter procedure).
+This has to be a perl subroutine which accepts a (scalar) reference to the Net::IMAP::Simple object for the connection followed by a user-provided perl scalar (which may be undef) followed by the list of message ids (this is the same arguments as a filter procedure).
 It must return a true/false value to indicate whether the test passes.
 This can be a scalar or the first element of a list.
 If a list, the second element must be the desired warning message (this will replace the message specified